Frequently asked questions about Galapagos

 There’s no direct flights from outside Ecuador to Galápagos.
 Always, there’s a mandatory stop either on Quito or Guayaquil Airport.
 This is to ensure that all passengers go through the luggage revisions, since Galapagos airports don’t have the technology and equipment to perform the exhaustive revision, so it’s done before you depart there.
 Also, to avoid anything harmful mistakenly enter the Galapagos Islands.

-Then, you’ll also pass through a revision once you land and everytime you move between islands.
+Then, you’ll also pass through a last check once you land and every time you move between islands.

 What are the Galápagos rules? 📜

 You can see the full list of Galapagos rules on this post, but mostly you need to keep distance from the animals, take care of the beaches and DO NOT take any natural items as souvenirs (sand, rocks, plants, etc) you can have a very serious fine if they find any of this on your luggage.